 Armed with our research, we set about thinking about the design.
 We settled on a lego based system similar to Hamburg - allowing us to reconfigure it based on what devices we had at the time - it also means no trickery is needed with shelves and makes the build fairly simple.

 The next trick was to work out the angle of the stand.
 This was done very scientifically - which really involved holding up one of the pictures in the office, saying “that will do” and measuring the angles.

 The angle we worked out was 75.7˚ (which we rounded up to 76˚ for ease of maths!).
 We also worked out we would just need 3 bits of wood - the main back and two support pieces.

 The next step was to jump into illustrator and create a diagram to scale.
 Not only this this help us optimise how much wood we needed, but we were then able to pass that to the wood shop to cut for us (yes, we got someone else to cut the wood for us).

 We decided on 1 inch (25.4mm) thick wood for the main board, and ¾ inch (19mm) wood for the supports.
 This was thick enough for screws to go into the supports without splitting the wood.

 You can download a copy of our Device Lab Plans.

 With the wood cut, the last thing we needed to do before the build was to purchase was some Lego backboards.
 We decided to go for 6 rectangular boards (48 x 24 studs) as this gave us the flexibility for layout.
+We bought our boards from eBay, and they aren't "official Lego but they do the job.
 In the end, we decided on two boards separated at the top (for smaller devices), with the remaining four at the bottom close together for tablets.
 We used Lego to ensure the distance between the boards was compatible with being bridged between - should we need to.

 We also allowed for several holes (13 in total) to help us with cable management for the devices.